ikivanc/Conversational-AI-Design-Guidance/README.md

 # Conversational AI Design Guidance

+Azure Bot Service enables you to build intelligent, enterprise-grade bots with complete ownership and control of your data.
+Begin with a simple Q&A bot or build a sophisticated virtual assistant.

+In this Conversational AI UX guidance you'll find what are the best practices to build conversational AI for your bot.

 ## Welcome Experience

+Send a message to your user once they join the conversation.

 | UI Screenshot | Code Samples |
 |----|----|
 | ![Adaptive Card Image](images/welcomemessage.png) | C# sample: [Welcome Message][3] |

 ## Bot Typing Experience

+It's always great to give human-like impression, typing experince from bot.

 | UI Screenshot | Code Samples |
 |----|----|
 | ![](images/TypingActivity.png) | C# sample: [Send Typing Activity][10] |

 ## Prompts
+A conversation between a bot and a user often involves asking (prompting) the user for information, parsing the user's response, and then acting on that information.

+Your bot should track the context of a conversation, so that it can manage its behavior and remember answers to previous questions.
+A bot's state is information it tracks to respond appropriately to incoming messages.

 ### Text Prompt
 Asks for general text input.